-People who have complex PTSD often present with co-morbid psychiatric conditions and patients will often not disclose that they have experienced a trauma in their childhood and therefore present with another mental health or physical health problem, relationship or behavioural problems.
-Other conditions patients with complex PTSD might present with include eating disorder, psychosis, dissoctive disorder, borderline personality disorder and chronic pain.
+People who have CPTSD often present with co-morbid psychiatric conditions and patients will often not disclose that they've experienced a trauma in their childhood and therefore present with another mental health or physical health problem, relationship or behavioural problems.
+Other conditions that patients with CPTSD might present with include eating disorders, psychosis, dissociative disorder, emotionally unstable personality disorder (EUPD) and chronic pain.

 Practical techniques for emotional stability

-- Relaxation: Mindfulness and meditations to foster a calmer self in your daily life.
+- Relaxation: mindfulness and meditation to foster a calmer self in your daily life

-- Trigger awareness: Techniques that help you to identify and cope with potential triggers for your syptoms
+- Trigger awareness: techniques that help you to identify and cope with potential triggers for your symptom's

 Education on the neurobiology of trauma